The term ‘bleeding heart’ applies to several species of flowering plant.

 Fire Resistant

-Miraculously, the pacific bleeding heart is fire resistant.
-The traditional hybrid is also tolerant to heat and can bloom all summer in northern climates.
+• Traditional hybrid is heat-tolerant and can bloom all summer in northern climates.

 Now, let’s explore some of the most common uses of the bleeding heart flower.